-The aromas and flavors of a wine are combined together into one section, although you will assess them separately (first smelling, then tasting).
-Both parts involve your sense of smell versus the texture and feeling of a wine on your palate (see the “structure” section which includes wine traits like acidity, sweetness, tannin and alcohol)
+The aromas and flavors of a wine are combined into one section, although you will assess them separately (first smelling, then tasting).
+Both parts involve your sense of smell versus the texture and feel of a wine on your palate (see the “structure” section which includes wine traits like acidity, sweetness, tannin, and alcohol)

 |Intensity||Low, Medium-Minus, Medium, Medium-Plus, High

 The intensity of the aroma as a whole is a clue towards building the profile of a wine.
 For example, high alcohol wines (generally from warmer climates) will have more alcohol evaporation, and subsequently more aromatic intensity.
 Also, the temperature the wine is served at will affect the aromatic intensity of a wine, so the intensity doesn’t necessarily give you a complete story, just a whiff.

 |Aroma vs. Bouquet||(youthful/developed)